XRedCubeX/android_device_E506plus/README.md

 # android_device_jrdchz_K960

-TWRP Device Tree for MTK Based Fake Tablets (i.e: K960)
+Unofficial port of TWRP for a number of Mediatek MT6580-based fake tablets.